ma-shangao/marine_source_tracking/README.md

 Build the provided dockerfile, run the container based on the built image and allow it to access the network of the host machine.

 On the host machine:
-Start the simulation environment, sdf files can be found in experimnents folder:
+Start the simulation environment, sdf files can be found in experiments folder:
 ```bash
 gz sim -v4 test_world.sdf
 ```